alexwaibel/arc-grey-flatabulous-theme/README.md

 ### Bugs
 If you find a bug you can [open a ticket](https://github.com/eti0/arc-grey-flatabulous-theme/issues)

+### Credit
+Please note this is a fork of the [Arc Grey theme](https://github.com/eti0/arc-grey-theme) which is in turn a fork of the [Arc theme](https://github.com/horst3180/arc-theme).
+The button styles from the [Flatabulous theme](https://github.com/anmoljagetia/Flatabulous) have been used.
+I created this fork to combine elements I liked best from both themes.
+This fork has not been thoroughly tested on anything other than Gnome 3.24.2 running on Arch.
+In theory this theme should work fine on everything Arc Grey does as it is just a minor window theme tweak.

 ### Full Preview
 ![A full screenshot of the Arc theme](http://i.imgur.com/VkhI2d5.png)